nhsconnect/prm-practice-migration/guide/01-kick-off.md

 * Block time for your key dates

-* Prevent new holidays being booked on these dates
+* Encourage staff to keep these dates free and if possible avoid booking holidays on these dates

-* Prevent any events or clinical reviews from being planned at this time e.g. Asthma reviews
+* If possible, and alternative dates are available, avoid planning any events or clinical reviews at this time that may increase the workload of the practice e.g. Asthma reviews

 * Pre-book rooms for training / testing and any other migration activity